 Christian Edward Johnston Horner started his motorsport career in the cockpit, but it didn’t take long for him to find his true calling.

 Horner is one of THE key figures behind Red Bull’s rise to become an F1 superpower from his position as Team Principal.
 He is also now a bona fide TV celebrity too after stealing the show on the hit Netflix F1 show 'Drive to Survive'.

-He has become a celebrity in his own right in the paddock with hardcore fans of the sport due to his penchant for appearing on air - Sky Sports F1 will more often than not cut to him for a pit wall soundbite before, during and after a race.
+Christian has also become a celebrity in his own right in the paddock with hardcore fans of the sport due to his penchant for appearing on air - Sky Sports F1 will more often than not cut to him for a pit wall soundbite before, during and after a race.
 His relationship with former Spice Girl Geri Halliwell, who he married in 2015, just adds more glamour to the mix.

-Despite his relatively modest height - Horner stands just 5 ft 8 inches tall (1.73m) - he has become a giant of the paddock as a major powerbroker in the evolution of F1 in the 21st century, notably in the smash hit ‘Drive to Survive’ series on Netflix.
+Despite his relatively modest height - Horner stands just 5 ft 8 inches tall (1.73m) - he has become a giant of the paddock as a major powerbroker in the evolution of F1 in the 21st Century.
+He is also a lightning rod who creates debate - always box office.

 Horner earned an OBE for his services to motorsport in 2013 - a testament to the lasting impact that he has made behind the scenes in shaping the sport we now know today.